joBr99/nspanel-lovelace-ui/README.md

    you won't be able to proceed to the next steps until HACS is ready.

 The Backend Application for this project is not yet in the default applications available in HACS.
-You will need to add Qolsys Gateway as a custom repository in HACS.
+You will need to add this repository as a custom repository in HACS.
 In order to do so:

 1. Click on `HACS` on the left menu bar in Home Assistant Web UI